wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 2.8 =
+* There's now a way to truncate the cache (sorry it took so long).
+Expired cache data is now automatically removed from the database every day.
+There's also an option to clear the caches.
+* Highlights didn't work properly with non-ASCII alphabets.
+Now there's an option to make them work.
+* Title highlight option now affects external search term highlights as well.
+* There were some bugs on the options page.

 = 2.7.5 =
 * There was a bug that caused shortcodes to fail in 2.7.4.
 That's fixed now.